Table of Contents

 This migration guide aims to be a comprehensive list helping developers migrate from xUnit.net v2 to v3.
-It includes information on how to upgrade your v2 projects to v3, what to expect for unit test authors, and what to expect for extensibility authors.
+This guide is focused on what to expect for unit test authors.
+Extensibility authors will want to review this document, and then read the migration guide specifically for extensibility authors.

 Because this is a comprehensive guide, you may wish to only skim parts of it, and use search functionality to find information on specific issues that arise, rather than trying to read the guide entirely.
 You should read the first informational section titled "Architectural Changes", then follow the next three sections related to (a) updating NuGet packages, (b) updating to create an executable instead of a library, and (c) updating your target framework.
 All sections after that should be consider reference material.